NMKRV College Logo

 Department of Economics

-Ms. Ashwini S
+Ms. Ashwini S.

-HOD, Dept of History
+HOD, Department of History

-HOD, Dept of Sociology
+HOD, Department of Sociology

-Dr. Asha H
+Dr. Asha H.

-HOD, Dept of Psychology
+HOD, Department of Psychology

 Dr. Sandhya Hegde

-HOD, Dept of Kannada
+HOD, Department of Kannada

 Dr. Seema Sharma